Last updated: October 2024

 This reliability fosters trust in the customer service experience.
 When customers know they can expect accurate and consistent responses, they are more likely to engage with the brand and seek assistance through the chatbot.
 Over time, this trust translates into higher customer loyalty and retention.

-Related content: How AI chatbots reduce resolution times and enhance CX in customer support
+Related content: How AI chatbots reduce resolution times and improve CX in customer support

 Best practices and tips for implementing chatbots